MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 ### Cutscene 72

+`Mankey Normal`
-Mankey: Hunh?
+`Mankey Name`: Hunh?
 What is it, you?

+`Mankey Normal`
-Mankey: We don't like to brag or nothing, but...
+`Mankey Name`: We don't like to brag or nothing, but...

+`Mankey Normal`
-Mankey: We get furious real easy.
+`Mankey Name`: We get furious real easy.
 You know that?!

+`Mankey Normal`
-Mankey: What really irritates us is when we see some dim-witted face...
+`Mankey Name`: What really irritates us is when we see some dim-witted face...

+`Mankey Normal`
-Mankey: ............
+`Mankey Name`: ............
 Wroooooooar!
 That vacant expression...

+`Mankey Normal`
-Mankey: Gwooooh!
+`Mankey Name`: Gwooooh!
 It's ticking me off!
 I'm seeing red!

+`Mankey Normal`
-Mankey: Mukkkeeeeeh!
+`Mankey Name`: Mukkkeeeeeh!
 Get' em!
 It's frenzy time!

 ### Cutscene 73

 `Partner Happy`
 `Partner Name`: Like we promised, we showed the Mankey gang they shouldn't monkey around.